ericcombiolab/LRTK/README.md

 #### -CF/--config_file:
 The path to config_files for linked-read simulation.
 Example data was stored on the aforementioned Google Drive.
 #### -IT/--input_type:
- Platform.
+Sequencing platform.
 Users can choose from 10x or stLFR.

 We have prepared Two examples of config file (config1.txt and config2.txt; config1.txt is illustrated here) in the diploid_config folder.